Clearlingo Editing and Proofreading

 We went to see Macbeth.

 • Newspapers, magazines, journals.
-Italicise and use a capital letter for the the when it is part of the proper name.
+Use italics and a capital letter for the the when it is part of the proper name.
 However, the the is not italicised when it doesn’t properly modify the title or the title is more than two words.

 He got a copy of The Herald.